Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 You should be returned a JWT string that is structured xxxx.yyyy.zzzz where xxxx is the base64 encoded header, yyyy is the base 64 encoded claims and zzzz is the signature.

-Below is an example JWT, generated using HS256 with the password "kitura".
+Below is an example JWT, generated using `HS256` with the password "kitura".
 The one returned by your curl request will have different values but the same structure.

 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJLaXR1cmEiLCJzdWIiOiJKb2UgQmxvZ2dzIiwiZXhwIjoxNTUzMDE4Mjg0LjMyOTcwMTl9.t55WealACtYGCQGS3EQgRQuurmNSBO5fWZqzqJjEIi
 ```

-We can decode the JWT string using the debugger at JWT.IO which allows us view the headers and claims.
+We can decode the JWT string using the debugger at [jwt.io](https://jwt.io) which allows us view the headers and claims.

 ---

 ##Step 7: Verify a JWT

 So far, we have created a signed JWT, which allows a user to authenticate themselves.
-At this stage, the user would attach the JWT string to future requests either using cookies or the Authorization header.
+At this stage, the user would attach the JWT string to future requests either using cookies or the `Authorization` header.
 When we receive this JWT string on other routes, we need to verify that we signed it and it hasn't been altered.

 From here we will use the CredentialsJWT plugin for authenticating the user with the earlier received token.

-After the POST function, add the following to the file:
+After the `POST` function, add the following to the file:

 ```swift
 let jwtCredentials = CredentialsJWT<ClaimsStandardJWT>(verifier: App.jwtVerifier)